Rate limiting

 Rate limiting may change.
 We'll communicate any changes in plenty of time on our developer changelog.

-• Each IP address can make up to 240 requests per minute.
+- An IP address can make up to 240 requests per minute.

-• If exceeded, subsequent requests return a 429 error.
+- If exceeded, subsequent requests return a

 Handle rate limiting

-When you get a rate limit error, it includes a Retry-After response header to let you know how long to wait before retrying your request.
+response header to let you know how long to wait before retrying your request.
 You should avoid making requests during this time.

-To handle rate limiting, we recommend watching for 429 errors and building a retry mechanism that runs when the limit has expired.
+errors and building a retry mechanism that runs when the limit has expired.

 Avoid rate limiting